drewstopherlee/plex-docs/docs/jellyseerr/requests.md

 :::info

-If you request a movie that is not released yet, Overseerr will still process the request, but the movie **may not be immediately available** in Plex.
+If you request a movie that is not released yet, Jellyseerr will still process the request, but the movie **may not be immediately available** in Plex.
 Typically, once a digital copy can be found (around the time it is released online for purchase or streaming), it will download automatically and import into Plex.

 :::

-While viewing a movie in Overseerr, you may notice a bar that links to a film's collection.
+While viewing a movie in Jellyseerr, you may notice a bar that links to a film's collection.
 For example, if you search "tremors" and view the info page for *Tremors* (1990), there will be a link to "Tremors Collection" above the information table (Status, Release Date, etc.).
 If you click on this link, it will show you the entire franchise of whichever film you searched and allow you to request an entire collection at once.

 ### Requesting TV Series